Conditional diffusion models for downscaling and bias correction of Earth system model precipitation: Materials and Methods

 \subsection{Data}

 For the study region, we focus on the South American continent and the surrounding oceans.
-Specifically, the targeted area spans from latitude 0°N to 63°S and from longitude -90°W to -27°E. The training period comprises ERA5 data from 1992-01-01 to 2011-01-01.
-The range of years included for evaluation on ERA5 and GFDL spans from 2011-01-02 to 2014-12-01.
+Specifically, the targeted area spans from latitude 0°N to 63°S and from longitude -90°W to -27°E. For the ablation study of the South Asian region, we selected an area from 0.75°N to 64.5°N latitude and from 42°E to 105.75°E longitude.
+The training period comprises ERA5 data from 1992-01-01 to 2011-01-01.
+The range of years included for the evaluation on ERA5 and GFDL spans from 2011-01-02 to 2014-12-01.
+Additionally, an extended 20-year window (1995–2014) is used for analyses requiring greater statistical robustness.